 How Much Do Vehicle Accident Attorneys Charge?

 Personal injury lawyers work on a contingency fee basis.
-It means that they will take a percentage of your fees, usually between 25% to 40%.
-You can agree on the ratio in the contingency fee agreement (CFA).
+It means that they will take a percentage of your fees.
 This payment method is contingent on the accident law firm winning your case, meaning you don't pay them until they succeed.

 Contact Our Experienced Columbus, OH, Car Accident Lawyers Today!

 At Babin Law, our car accident attorneys have decades of experience representing car accident victims.
-We will bring this wealth of knowledge to bear on your case and get you the maximum compensation.
+We will bring this wealth of knowledge to bear on your case to try to get the maximum compensation you are entitled to.
 Contact us today for a free initial consultation.